5l1v3r1/AST-Server/README.md

 /usr/share/man/man8/gw_datad.8
 /usr/share/man/man8/gw_logd.8
 ```
 These files are what control the protocols for AST.
-This is still experimental.
-So far AST 1.5.27 authenticates and receives diagnostic heartbeats correctly.
-But more testing is required for actual diagnostic tests.
+This is still an experimental patching process.
+So far, this process seems to work correctly, and test logs etc are sent to the server correctly.
+The only noticeable issue is cosmetic, in that when booted into the AST diagnostic utility, the AST Version symbol shows the red exclaimation symbol.

 __Connections:__